The Classification Board is made up of a director, a deputy director, other board members and temporary board members.

 Maria Cosmidis

-Ms Cosmidis is based in NSW and is currently an Independent Decision Maker for the National Redress Scheme.
-Ms Cosmidis sits on the NSW Board of the Nursing and Midwifery Board of Australia, and the Medical Council of NSW as a community representative.
+Maria Cosmidis is an Independent Decision Maker for the National Redress Scheme.
+She sits on the NSW Board of the Nursing and Midwifery Board of Australia, and the Medical Council of NSW as a community representative.

-Ms Cosmidis is from a non-English speaking background and previously served on the SBS Community Advisory Committee and the Advertising Standards Board.
-Ms Cosmidis holds a Masters of Management from the University of Technology Sydney, and a Bachelor of Social Work and Bachelor of Arts from the University of Sydney.
+Maria is from a non-English speaking background and previously served on the SBS Community Advisory Committee and the Advertising Standards Board.
+She holds a Masters of Management from the University of Technology Sydney, and a Bachelor of Social Work and Bachelor of Arts from the University of Sydney.

 Tamara Markus